 3 Factors to Consider To Work In Sports

-Having been in the sports industry for over twenty years and the author of the upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I am often around high school student-athletes who want to learn more about working in college or professional sports.
+Having been in the sports industry for over twenty years and the author of the upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I am often around high school student-athletes who want to learn more about working in college or professional sports.
 Their passion and excitement for competition often leads them to one of my seminars on college recruiting.
 Unfortunately, the number of high school student-athletes who will get the opportunity to play in college (see NCAA Probability of Playing College Sports chart) leads a lot of them to realize they do not have the level of talent or drive to continue playing their sport at the next level.
 Although, some may consider being a walk-on (Please see our blog related to Becoming A Walk-On).

 As some signing dates have passed for some sports, many families have asked if working in college sports is still possible even if you are not a college student-athlete.
 While I personally was a college athlete and then went on to be a college coach for 14 years and NCAA Compliance Director, I think the answer to this question is still a resounding yes, you can work in sports having not been a college athlete.
 It is really about knowing which avenues to pursue to help in getting opportunities.
 I think there are 3 essential factors: college major, practical experience, and networking.